Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 This type of computer looks great, takes up almost no desk space, but they’re stupidly expensive.

-Another pet hate for me (and this is the computer repair guy in me speaking) with all-in-one systems is that if one component fails then the entire computer stops working.
+Another issue with all-in-one systems is that if one component fails then the entire computer basically becomes unusable.

-With an all-in-one system a failed hard drive means returning the whole computer for service, leaving you with an empty space on your desk.
+With an all-in-one system, a failed hard drive means returning the whole computer for service instead of just swapping out the dead hard drive for a new one.

 What’s the best desktop computer when buying on a budget?

-If I was buying a small business computer on a really strict budget then I’d be looking at the following specs:
+If I were buying a small business computer on a really strict budget then I’d be looking at the following desktop specs for office use:

 The above computer spec will cost you about $400 brand new.